Documentation Index

 Use Classifier for document routing

-When processing different document types, use a Classifier block to route each document to the appropriate extraction schema.
+When processing different document types, use a Classifier block to route each

 Test with sample documents